Ragarnoy/GBMU/docs/CpuTiming.md

 | internal | internal computation | 0/1              |
 | write    | write data           | 1                |

+PS: `internal` action may take no time on branch decision (example: jump on condition) when the decision is not true

 ## Examples

 ### LD B,u8